Why this matters

 gated | Router decided this specialist shouldn’t fire on this PR (e.g., docs-only) |

-skipped is posted with the _3 of 4 specialists succeeded_ footnote in the visible body.
+skipped is posted with the _3 of 4 domain specialists succeeded_ footnote in the visible body.
 A review with a fallback is posted normally — the fallback is supposed to handle these cases silently.

 Stale-marker detection